jyang001/DarkGDK2D-tictactoe/README.md

 Created a TicTacToe game using Visual Studio 2008 and the portal 2D engine DarkGDK2D to create a TicTacToe game with a GUI.

 Used Microsoft Paint to create the following images:
-* The standard 'X' sign
+* The standard 'X' and 'O' sign
 * The Board

-## Current Progress
+## Game Directions
-* Displays the Board
-* Implemented 'X' sign
-* Implemented ability to obtain user input
-* Need to be able to draw sprites at location of click
+* Follows standard Tic Tac Toe Rules
+* Will draw an 'X' or 'O' Sprite on the board that the player clicked *If a player has won or the game ends in a draw, a screen will appear asking if you wish to play again or quit

 ## Prerequisites
 * DarkGDK2D